What We Do

 Deborah leads Career Services and manages both services to students and employers.
 She is a member of the GECD leadership team and manages the office’s data on first destinations of MIT graduates as well as other surveys.
 PhD in Higher Education Leadership from University of Massachusetts; M.Ed. in Higher Education Administration from University of South Carolina; B.A. in Sociology from Davidson College.
-Currently pursuing a doctoral degree in Higher Education Leadership at University of Massachusetts.
 Experience includes 17 years in higher education, mainly in career services.

 Associate Director, Employer Relations & Career Programs